Skip to content ↓

 • Provide equal opportunities for all children.

 We have also developed a Progression of Skills document for our school.
-This clearly shows how skills and knowledge are built upon as they progress through Key stages 1 and 2.
+This clearly shows how skills and knowledge are built upon as they progress through Key Stages 1 and 2.

 Curriculum Implementation: